taco-fights/BTCalc/README.md

 AutoUpdated Bitcoin Ledger

+...And if you wanted to cast some magic internet money my way, I'd be forever grateful: 6h7VjxsBynUxHhs4zd3DnmnhhkkqSMRjU

 13.12.9 - Added Settings tab w/ auto update interval and exchange server options

 13.12.6.6 - Removed all security now fully open source and updated calculator (done for tonight, will update if there are more requests)